Ultimate Guide to Video Podcasts: Equipment, Software, and Tips (2026)

 REAPER: Best for Added Plugins

-Learn more in our guide to REAPER.
+Learn more in The Podcast Consultant’s guide to REAPER.

 Alternatives